ceticamarco/zephyrus/README.md

 }
 ```

-After enough data has been recorded, Zephyrus can also detect and report
+After enough data has been recorded, Zephyr can also detect and report
 temperature anomalies using a built-in statistical model(more about that below).

 For instance, two temperature spikes(high and low) of `+30°C` and `-15°C` will